storj-archived/blog/content/post/engineering/a-brief-overview-of-kademlia-and-its-use-in-various-decentralized-platforms.md

 - - -

 _Have any comments, or a code change you think would make Storj better?
 Please send a pull request along.
-All of our code for the Storj V3 network is open source, and you can check out our current Kademlia implementation through our repo, [here](https://github.com/storj/storj)._
+All of our code for the Storj V3 network is open source, and you can check out our current Kademlia implementation through [our repo on GitHub](https://github.com/storj/storj)._

 _You can learn more about Kademlia usage in Storj by checking out our [V3 Network White Paper](https://storj.io/white-paper)._